 3. DeWalt DCS361B Miter Saw – Best Value

-The DeWalt DCS361B model features an integrated cut line crosscut positioning system that provides an adjustment-free line indication.
+The DeWalt DCS361B model features an integrated cut-line crosscut positioning system with an adjustment-free line indication.
 An adjustable stainless-steel miter detent plate has 11 stops to help you increase productivity and improve cutting accuracy.
 It’s large enough to cut a 2 x 8-inch board and weighs less than 30 pounds, so it’s easy to take with you.

 The biggest downside to the DeWalt DCS361B is that the battery and charger must be purchased separately if you do not already own other tools made by DeWalt.
-This extra purchase can add to the expense and reduces its attractiveness as a low-cost solution.
-With that being said, this is still the best cordless miter saw for the money available this year.
+This extra purchase reduces its attractiveness as a low-cost solution.
+However, the Dewalt DCS361B is still the best cordless miter saw for the money this year.

 4. DeWalt DHS790AB Miter Saw – Premium Choice

-The downside to this saw is its weight, especially when compared to a lot of the other brands on this list.
-Also, while we were reviewing it, we noticed the plug-in adapter would often trip a fuse when cutting harder woods.
+The downside to this saw is its weight, especially when compared to other brands on this list.
+Also, while reviewing it, we noticed the plug-in adapter would often trip a fuse when cutting harder wood.

 5. Makita XSL05Z Cordless Miter Saws

-The Makita XSL05Z Cordless Miter Saw is an extremely lightweight saw that weighs less than 15 pounds.
+The Makita XSL05Z Cordless Miter Saw is a lightweight saw that weighs less than 15 pounds.
 It’s easily carried and uses a rechargeable 18-volt lithium-ion battery.
-You can take it with you almost anywhere.
-The engine is brushless, so you get more cuts per charge, and this model delivers 270 cuts before you will need to plug it in.
-Automatic speed change technology makes sure you conserve energy while still having the power you need.
-An aluminum base helps make the saw more stable while an electric brake helps make it safer.
+The engine is brushless, so you get more cuts per charge, and it delivers 270 cuts before you need to plug it in.
+Automatic speed change technology ensures you conserve energy while still having the power you need.
+An aluminum base helps make the saw more stable, while an electric brake helps make it safer.

-The downside to the Makita XSL05Z Cordless Miter Saw is that it can bog down considerably when cutting harder woods, and it can only cut about two inches at a time, so this saw is better for smaller jobs.
-Also, you need to purchase the battery and charger separately ad each can get expensive.
+The downside to the Makita XSL05Z Cordless Miter Saw is that it can bog down considerably when cutting harder wood, and it can only cut about 2 inches at a time, so it is better for smaller jobs.
+Also, you need to purchase the battery and charger separately, which can be expensive.

 6. Ryobi P551 Cordless Mitre Saw

-It’s not the most powerful saw and you will definitely feel it slowing down when it comes time to cut through a 2×4.
+As one of the lower-priced cordless miter saws, it’s easy to see why the Ryobi 18-volt ONE+ is attractive to most DIY consumers.
+At 17 pounds, it’s very light and portable.
+It’s not the most powerful saw, and you will feel it slowing down when cutting through a 2×4.
 However, it does make it through, and the cut is fine.
 The maximum cut length is 4.5 inches, so don’t expect to cut anything larger than a 2×4.
 It also features a laser alignment system that helps you make straighter, more accurate cuts.

-We like the Ryobi P551 Cordless Mitre Saw ad wish it made larger cuts.
+We like the Ryobi P551 Cordless Mitre Saw and wish it made larger cuts.
 As it is, this saw is only suitable for small boards like molding.
-We also find it frustrating that the battery and battery charger don’t come with your purchase.
+We also find it frustrating that the battery and charger don’t come with your purchase.

 7. CRAFTSMAN V20 Sliding Cordless Mitre Saw Kit

-The CRAFTSMAN V20 7¼-Inch Sliding Miter Saw Kit features a powerful 20-volt motor that can produce up to 3,800 RPM of wood cutting power.
-This saw is lightweight and weighs less than 20 pounds.
+The CRAFTSMAN V20 7¼-Inch Sliding Miter Saw Kit features a powerful 20-volt motor that can produce up to 3,800 RPM of wood-cutting power.
+It is lightweight and weighs less than 20 pounds.
 It’s also capable of 8-inch crosscuts, and it’s one of the few brands on this list to include the battery and charger with your purchase.

 The downside to the CRAFTSMAN V20 saw kit is that we felt it was a little underpowered and would bog down when cutting harder wood.
-We also though the power drained very quickly, and we were only able to make a few cuts before we needed to charge it again.
-One last problem we had was that it created a lot of dust as it cut, even when the vacuum was running.
+We also thought the power drained quickly and could only make a few cuts before we needed to charge it again.
+One last problem was that it created a lot of dust as it cut, even when the vacuum was running.